jdcloudcom/MKTContent/mktcontent/解决方案/solutionTxt/托管私有云-V.md

 		"solution_id":"158"
 	},
 	{
 		"txt":"{\"operator\":\"qujiali\",\"floorName\":\"Chart of Application Scenarios\",\"name\":\"newTab-1\",\"data\":[{\"imageUrl\":\"//jdcloud-portal.oss.cn-north-1.jcloudcs.com/www.jcloud.com/cd1708f6-e83a-4578-864c-6939df5a718220190902190709.png\",\"title\":\"Descriptions for Application Scenarios\",\"descriptionDetail\":\"JD Cloud provides the VMware solutions based on the Cabinet Physical Computing, to solve the private CodeDeploy of the cabinet service customers.
-Meanwhile, customers can connect the VMware environment of the user’s private data center, the VMware environment of JD Cloud Private Cloud Cabinet service as well as the public service environment of JD Cloud via a private line or an internal private network, easily building the Hybrid Cloud environment.\\n\",\"buttons\":{\"name\":\"\",\"link\":\"\",\"classTag\":\"\"}}]}", "templet":"31",
+Meanwhile, customers can connect the VMware environment of the user’s private data center, the VMware environment of JD Cloud Private Cloud Cabinet service as well as the public service environment of JD Cloud via a private line or an internal private network, easily building the Hybrid Cloud environment.\",\"buttons\":{\"name\":\"\",\"link\":\"\",\"classTag\":\"\"}}]}", "templet":"31",
 		"id":763,
 		"solution_id":"158"